 However, before you buy a brush, here are some factors to consider:

 Begin your grooming session by using the slicker or pin brush to remove dead hair, debris, and tangles (you might need both tools if you have a longhaired breed or if your shorthaired pet spent the afternoon playing in the dirt).
 For tough snarls, hold the tangle at the root and gently brush it out to avoid painful pulling.
 Smooth the coat with a bristle brush or comb.
 Give your dog a break every few minutes to keep it tolerable.

 After a thorough brushing, you'll want to wash your dog.
 (He can go two to three weeks between baths, unless he gets especially dirty.)
 Fill a basin with warm water (check the temperature using your elbow, which is more sensitive than your hand) and place him on a nonskid surface, talking gently and praising him.

 Slowly pour water over his feet, working your way up to his collar.
-Do not immerse his head yet so that he can get used to the sensation.
-Use specially formulated dog soap ("people" soaps may be irritating); lather his coat.
+Do not immerse his head yet; give him time to get used to the sensation.
+Use specially formulated dog soap ("people" soaps may be irritating), and lather his coat.

 Rinse twice to ensure the suds are out.
 Wash his head last.
 Dogs love a good toweling off.
 If he's patient, try using a blow dryer.